neskweek/LightSaberOS/README.md

 * [OneButton (Included in zip file)] (https://github.com/mathertel/OneButton)
 * [LinkedList (Included in zip file)] (https://github.com/ivanseidel/LinkedList)
 * Wire (Included in Arduino IDE)

-* If you want to explore/tweak the code I __strongly__ recommend you use "Eclipse for Arduino".
-This source is quite long (1023 lines).
+  Note: If you want to explore/tweak the code I __strongly__ recommend you use "Eclipse for Arduino".
+This source is quite long.
 I've tried to keep it the most readbale as possible.